Kronuz/Xapiand/docs/getting-started.rst

 Delete document
 ^^^^^^^^^^^^^^^
-For delete a document just send a DELETE request with the endpoint and de document id:
+For delete a document just send a DELETE request with the endpoint and the document id:

 ::